phemsie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that switches the current user to the user
+script that prints the effective username of the current user Task 1, who am i
-Task 0, My name is Betty